bitfinexcom/dazaar/docs/protocol.md

 ## In-depth Details

-## Hypercore
+## Storage

-Dazaar's core primitive is the P2P append-only log data structure named Hypercore, https://github.com/hypercore-protocol/hypercore, which serves as the main format for storing and distributing data.
+Dazaar's core primitive is a distributed append-only log data structure named Hypercore, https://github.com/hypercore-protocol/hypercore, which serves as the main format for storing and distributing data.